ahoyvarun/Data-Analytics-1-Stats-ML/README.md

 # 2: Predicting a Continuous Target Using a Regression Neural Network Objective: Build a neural network to predict a continuous target variable based on input features.
 **Dataset:**
 A synthetic dataset is generated, where:
-    ‣Input (X) consists of 1000 samples, each with 5 features.
+    - Input (X) consists of 1000 samples, each with 5 features.
-    ‣The target (Y) is the sum of the feature values with added noise.
+    - The target (Y) is the sum of the feature values with added noise.

 # Approach:
 A feedforward neural network (FNN) is implemented for regression:
-   ‣Input layer: 5 features.
+   - Input layer: 5 features.
-   ‣Hidden layers: 64 neurons (ReLU) → 32 neurons (ReLU).
+   - Hidden layers: 64 neurons (ReLU) → 32 neurons (ReLU).
-   ‣Output layer: 1 neuron (Linear activation) for regression output.
+   - Output layer: 1 neuron (Linear activation) for regression output.
-   ‣Model trained using Adam optimizer and Mean Squared Error (MSE) loss.
+   - Model trained using Adam optimizer and Mean Squared Error (MSE) loss.

 # Evaluation:
 The model achieves a Root Mean Squared Error (RMSE) of ~0.14, indicating a good fit to the data.